PinkDexo/em-documentation/pages/01.installation/chapter.md

 # IInstallation

-Installing EM on Drupal and Thunder
+Installing EM on Drupal and Thunder<br>
 The package contains four different code-bases, so you can install EM Magazine as:

 - [Standard Drupal site](/installation/quick-installation)